crate/cratedb-guide/docs/integrate/prefect/usage.md

 ## Wrap up

-In this tutorial, you created a simple Prefect workflow, defined tasks, and orchestrated data transformations and loading into CrateDB.
+In this usage guide, you created a simple Prefect workflow, defined tasks, and orchestrated data transformations and loading into CrateDB.
 Both tools offer extensive features that help you optimize and scale your data workflows.

 As you continue exploring, don’t forget to check out the {ref}`reference documentation <crate-reference:index>`.
 If you have further questions or would like to learn more about updates, features, and integrations, join the [CrateDB community](https://community.cratedb.com/).
 Happy data wrangling!